The DeanBeat: The Call of Duty League delivers a throne and a $4.6 million prize pool this weekend

 The league has seen some hiccups, as Activision decided to change the gun sight on a key weapon in the tournament game, the MP5, in the middle of the season.

 How everything turns out this weekend will be important.
 After it’s done, Activision will turn its eye to launching Call of Duty: Black Ops Cold War.
 But since this is just the first season of the city-based franchise, Activision has to woo a lot of other teams to join and expand the league so that it grows, not only in the U.S. but overseas as well.
 Teams can pay a lot of money for the franchises, as we saw with the Overwatch League, where the upfront fee for joining the league rose to tens of millions of dollars.
-Faries said she is hopeful about expanding the league in places like Europe, where currently the London team is the lone franchise.
+Faries said she is hopeful about expanding the league in places like Europe, where currently the London and Paris are the lone franchises.

 “When you have a city-based and geo-targeted model, you’re able to really galvanize fans not just on the sheer prowess of how good these guys are, but also because you have some regional pride on the line that you want to see play out,” Faries said.